Hi. I'm Brian Carlstrom.

 I recently completed my PhD in Computer Science at Stanford University.
 While there, I explored how transactional memory could make it easier to write parallel programs for multi-core processors as part of the TCC group.
 I'm generally interested in ways of making it easier for programmers to create applications.
 For example, before Stanford I was a technical architect at Ariba where I drove the creation of an application platform in order to make it faster and easier to build new products.
 Another example comes from my undergraduate research at MIT, where I worked on first releases of Scsh, the Scheme shell, which adds support for system programming to a Scheme programming language implementation.

-When away from work, I'm generally found in the company of my wife Jennifer and my three kids, Michael, Daniel, and Bethany.
+When away from work, I'm generally found in the company of my wife Jennifer and my three kids, Michael, Daniel, and Aster.
 I helped launch the Los Altos Hills Family community group where I'm an active volunteer.
 Even when not "working", I like to play with computers and other electronics.
 One home project was replacing my old 2.4 GHz phones with an Asterisk PBX setup.
 I recently learned how to use LDraw to create digital version of some LEGO MOCs from my childhood.
 I'm currently looking into putting my swimming pool monitoring and controls online.